GuardKenzie/chafa.py/docs/usage/examples/examples.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Here's all the examples we got
+   :caption: Here's all the examples on the webpage.

    reading_an_image
    aspect_ratio
    detecting_capabilities
    raw_color
-   emitting_sequences
+   emitting_control_sequences
    converting_to_html
+   using_placement